 Apps you should probably install:

-Please see the Guides section for apps that we recommend.
+Please see the Resources section for apps that we recommend.
 At a minimum, you should install:

 - A better messaging app.
 SMS (ordinary text messages) are very insecure.
 We recommend Signal.

 - A PDF / text file viewer such as Librera Pro (available for free via F-Droid)